hanabi/hanabi.github.io/docs/level-3.md

 - For example, in 3-player rainbow game:
   - It is the first turn and nothing is played on the stacks.
   - Alice clues Bob red, touching a red card on slot 1 as a *Play Clue*.
+  - Bob looks at Cathy's hand, her *Finesse Position* (slot 1) is not red 1 or rainbow 1, thus this is not *Finesse*.
   - Bob immediately right-clicks on the card and writes a note" of "red 1 or rainbow 1".
   - This card is now "locked in" as this specific superposition.
 Future clues and actions can narrow down the cards in the superposition or completely collapse the superposition, but new cards can never be added to the superposition.